carpentries/lesson-development-training/episodes/24-collaborating.md

 In breakout groups, assign yourselves the role of Submitter (S) and Reviewer (R), and repeat the process described above by completing the steps below.
-If anythere are any issues open on the repository that can be solved very quickly, feel free to address those with this exercise.
+If there are any issues open on the repository that can be solved very quickly, feel free to address those with this exercise.
 Otherwise, the Submitter can open a Pull Request to make simple changes: typo fixes, or some completely arbitrary changes to a file.